What is Poetry Out Loud?

 Participating high schools host their own competitions and select a student to represent their school at the state finals.
 The state champion will advance to the national finals in Washington, D.C. and compete for a $20,000 college scholarship.
 School champions will be invited to participate in the Michigan Youth Arts Festival, a three-day event featuring the finest artistic talent in Michigan high schools.
 Nearly 80,000 students from more than 50 Michigan high schools have participated in Poetry Out Loud programs since 2005.

-As champion, Webb received $200 and a $500 award for his school.
-First runner-up was Cal Kreiner of Wellspring Preparatory High School (Grand Rapids).
-He received $100 and a $200 award for his school.
-Second runner-up was James McConnell of Petoskey High School, and third runner-up was Ejiro Enajero of the Detroit School of Arts.
+Brantly took top honors among 33 student competitors, reciting “The Maid’s Lament” by Walter Savage Landor in her final round.
+First runner-up was Cal Kreiner of Wellspring Preparatory High School (Grand Rapids), second runner-up was Malik Childs of Cass Technical High School, and third runner-up was Ejiro Enajero of Detroit School of Arts.

 Application and Teacher Resources